Law - Political Science - Administration

 Master's Degree in Public Law and Litigation

 Generalist Master's degree.
-The new Master's degree in Public Law in Montpellier is a selective, high-level program that aims to train generalists in public law, who are immediately operational for entry into the professional world.
-We consider that the most qualitative approach to public law is global, which is why the Public Law and Litigation program offers courses in all areas of public law, both theoretical and practical, and covers all levels of legislation and litigation.
+The new Master's degree in Public Law at Montpellier is a selective, high-level program that aims to train generalists in public law who are immediately ready to enter the professional world.
+We believe that the most qualitative approach to public law is a comprehensive one, which is why the Public Law and Litigation program offers in-depth teaching in all areas of public law, both theoretical and practical, and covers all levels of legislation and litigation.

-Content of the courses.
-Our wish is to transmit to our students both fundamental knowledge and a general legal culture as well as specialized knowledge in the fields currently undergoing change.
-In this perspective, courses are devoted to sustainable development law or public digital law, and seminars are dedicated to future issues of public law.
-The litigation aspect of the Master's program is of course particularly rich and developed and covers all jurisdictional levels.
-It is therefore a true general public law culture that is offered.
+Course content.
+Our aim is to provide our students with fundamental knowledge and a general understanding of legal culture, as well as specialized knowledge in areas currently undergoing change.
+With this in mind, courses are devoted to sustainable development law and public digital law, and seminars are dedicated to future issues in public law.
+The litigation aspect of the Master's program is, of course, particularly rich and developed, covering all levels of jurisdiction.
+The program therefore offers a truly comprehensive education in public law.

-M1/M2 continuity.
-The two years of the Master's program are conceived as a single block, with a progression in teaching that leads students to greater autonomy each semester.
-Thus, our students build and personalize their projects in a logic of co-production of knowledge over two years.
-We therefore implement an innovative pedagogy that encourages student initiative.
+Continuity between M1 and M2.
+The two years of the Master's program are designed as a single block, with a progression in teaching that leads students toward greater autonomy each semester.
+In this way, our students build and personalize their projects with a view to co-producing knowledge over two years.
+We therefore implement innovative teaching methods that encourage student initiative.

-Practical.
-Our students take part in the Legal Clinic and carry out tutored projects.
-In addition to the substantive courses, they benefit from lectures on methodology and a large number of practical seminars and case studies, in particular in a Public Affairs Practice module.
+Practical experience.
+Our students take part in the Legal Clinic and carry out supervised projects.
+In addition to core courses, they benefit from methodology lectures and numerous practical seminars and case studies, particularly in a module on Public Affairs Practice.

-In addition, the Master in Public Law is compatible with the Magistère in Applied Public Law at the University of Montpellier.
+In addition, the Master's degree in Public Law is compatible with the Master's degree in Applied Public Law at the University of Montpellier.

 Customized training in M2.
-Three alternative paths in M2 are offered to students.
-They have a special work schedule that allows them to choose one of the following three projects:
+Students are offered three alternative paths in M2.
+They have flexible working hours, allowing them to choose one of the following three projects:

-• Writing a research paper: the Master is directly attached to our laboratory, the CREAM (Centre de Recherche et d'Etudes Administratives de Montpellier), and students work there regularly, in contact with doctoral students and their teachers, when they are not working in the Master's own room located in the same premises.
+• Writing a research thesis: the Master's program is directly linked to our laboratory, CREAM (Montpellier Center for Administrative Research and Studies), and students work there regularly, in contact with doctoral students and their teachers, when they are not working in the Master's program's own room located in the same premises.

-• Preparation for competitive exams: CRFPA for future lawyers, TACAA advisors for future administrative magistrates, high civil service, etc.
+• Preparation for competitive examinations: CRFPA for future lawyers, TACAA advisors for future administrative magistrates, senior civil servants, etc.

-• Apprenticeship: one week out of two is spent in an administration, a court, a law firm, or a company, in order to contribute to the professionalization of the students, who then sign an employment contract and are paid for 12 months.
+• Apprenticeship: every other week is spent in an administrative office, court, law firm, or company, to help students become more professional.
+They sign an employment contract and are paid for 12 months.

 Recruitment.
-The selection of students for entry into the Master's program is based on simple criteria: a good level of results in the bachelor's degree is expected, but the personal project of each student and his or her motivation are determining factors for us, regardless of the candidate's university of origin.
+Students are selected for admission to the Master's program based on simple criteria: good undergraduate grades are expected, but each student's personal project and motivation are decisive factors for us, regardless of the candidate's university of origin.
 Admission interviews take place in June or July.

 • ECHR litigation system (ST)